kenyafernandes/kenyafernandes.github.io/_pages/nativebees.md

       <div class="nb-bee-card-body">
         <span class="nb-bee-card-name">Neon cuckoo bee</span>
         <span class="nb-bee-card-sciname">Thyreus nitidulus</span>
-        <p class="nb-bee-card-fact">This bee sneaks into other bees' nests and lays its own eggs there.
-The host bee raises the cuckoo's babies without knowing!
-(Hence the name.)</p>
+        <p class="nb-bee-card-fact">A brood parasite — it lays its eggs in other bees’ nests and lets the host do the hard work.</p>
         <span class="nb-bee-card-credit">Photo: lroganentsocvic on iNaturalist</span>
       </div>
     </div>